If you’re running into some problems with your WooCommerce integration, there’s no need to worry.

 Make sure you’re HTTPS configured

-At this stage, the WooCommerce integration will only work for WooCommerce stores properly configured for HTTPS (which means your customers can access your store via “https://”).
+The WooCommerce integration will only work for WooCommerce stores properly configured for HTTPS (which means your customers can access your store via “https://”).
 Jump over here if you’d like to learn how to configure HTTPS for your WooCommerce store or read WooCommerce’s SSL FAQ for an in-depth understanding of all the technical stuff.

 Explaining the ‘Processing’ order status